victoria-tiki/transformer_complex/README.md

 ```
 sbatch submitgpu.slurm
 ```
+Note, the provided models_weights.py file is only required if you need the model to return the attention weights (e.g. for visualization purposes in inference/plot_weights.py).

 For inference, use the following slurm script:
 ```
 sbatch submit_inference.slurm
 ```
+This will run both the inference.py script and later aggregate results over multiple gpus in aggregate_results.py.
+The resulting hdf5 file can be examined using the provided compute_overlap.ipynb code.
+A checkpoint file, model.ckpt, is also provided.

 Ensure that you adjust the slurm scripts according to your specific computational environment and requirements.